MinaM99/ADIBSoapWebService/README.md

 The video tutorial provides step-by-step guidance for creating this project, including:

 Generating Java classes from the XSD file.
 Configuring the application.properties file.
 Setting up the SOAP web service endpoint.
-Don't forget to change system path for most of the dependencies in the pom.xml
+Don't forget to change the system path for most of the dependencies in the pom.xml.